The Filtering Problem and Portfolio Optimization under Partial Information – Summer Term 2019

 On this webpage you find all information on my seminar on The Filtering Problem and Portfolio Optimization under Partial Information in the summer term 2019 at TU Berlin.

-- The slides presented during the preliminary meeting are now available for download: Orgaizational Matters and Topics
+- The slides presented during the second preliminary meeting are now available for download below.

-In many fields of applications one faces the problem of filtering the true state of a system out of a noisy signal.
+In many fields of applications one faces the problem of filtering the true state of a system from a noisy signal.
 Classical examples entail

 - Speech Recognition: Filter the actual spoken words out of a noisy sound file;

 - Parameter Estimation for Financial Models: Determine the drift or volatility of an asset price by only observing the price process.

 In this seminar, we first discuss this filtering problem from a theoretical point of view before studying several applications arising in mathematical finance in the context of optimal portfolio choice in models with partially observable price processes.

 Due to the large number of partipants, the seminar is split into two groups.
 The presentations for the respective groups are scheduled for